patsib/yart_gui/README.md

 This repo only adresses the GUI of YART, without touching the communication to the raspi/scanner.

-While using YART, some runtime crashes emerged and had to be adressed on the fly.
+While using YART, we had to adress some runtime issues on the fly.
 Also, the handling of the settings was inconsistent when not following a very strict protocol, sometimes even causing exeptions.
 For a bit more clarity, we reorganized the GUI and detached input from output channels.
 Matplotlib is not threadsafe and was causing headaches.
 So that was adressed.